RobertJewell/02-tic-tac-toe-functional/README.md

 https://02-tic-tac-toe-functional.vercel.app/

-## Come with me, to see a slightly nicer version of this:
+## Come with me, to see a significantly nicer version of this:

 https://github.com/RobertJewell/03-tic-tac-toe-complete